Quantum $SL(2,\mathbb{R})$ and its irreducible representations: Introduction

 In \cite{Twie92} it was shown that for all semisimple $\mfl$ the above real structure can be quantized: letting $U_q(\mfg)$ be the standard Drinfeld-Jimbo quantization of $U(\mfg)$ for $q$ real, there exists a Hopf $*$-algebra structure on $U_q(\mfg)$ that has $U(\mfl)$ as its classical limit.
-We denote $U_q^c(\mfl)$ for $U_q(\mfg)$ with the above $*$-structure.
-It is a quantization in the direction of the maximally compact Cartan subalgebra of $\mfl$, in the sense that the enveloping algebra of the latter Cartan subalgebra is quantized into a commutative and cocommutative Hopf $*$-subalgebra of $U_q^c(\mfl)$.
+We denote $U_q^c(\mfl)$ for the Hopf algebra $U_q(\mfg)$ with the above $*$-structure.
+It is a quantization in the direction of the \emph{maximally compact Cartan subalgebra} of $\mfl$, in the sense that under quantization the enveloping algebra of the latter Cartan subalgebra becomes a commutative and cocommutative Hopf $*$-subalgebra of $U_q^c(\mfl)$.

-When $\mfl$ is a compact semisimple Lie algebra $\mfu$, the quantum enveloping algebra $U_q(\mfu) = U_q^c(\mfu)$ can be integrated.
+When $\mfl$ is a compact semisimple Lie algebra $\mfu$, we will always use the above Hopf $*$-algebra structure, and we then simply write $U_q(\mfu) = U_q^c(\mfu)$.
+This Hopf $*$-algebra $U_q(\mfu)$ can be integrated.
 Indeed, with $U$ the simply connected Lie group with Lie algebra $\mfu$, there exists a compact quantum group $U_q$ whose associated coordinate Hopf $*$-algebra $\mcO_q(U)$ is a $q$-deformation of the algebra $\mcO(U)$ of regular functions on $U$.
 The Hopf $*$-algebra $\mcO_q(U)$ is in duality with $U_q(\mfu)$, and its associated quantum group C$^*$-algebra $C^*_q(U)$ has irreducible representations in direct one-to-one correspondence with the admissible (also known as type $1$) irreducible representations of $U_q(\mfu)$.
 When $\mfl$ is non-compact, it is still an open problem to find a corresponding integrated version of $U_q^c(\mfl)$ in the setting of locally compact quantum groups, with concrete results so far restricted to particular cases such as the complex case and the rank 1 case, see e.g.~ \cite{KK03,VY20}.